Ace Frehley: Return to solo career (2003–2025)

 Shortly before Kiss' final two shows, and after the end of the tour, Frehley stated that he was not opposed to appearing at the final concerts in New York City.
 He also stated that he would have accepted such an offer, even if both he and Thayer were wearing his "Spaceman" makeup, for a $250,000 payment for each of the two final shows.
 Frehley also denied that he and Criss had been invited, claiming that "[Stanley and Simmons] just said that to sell tickets."
 10,000 Volts was released in 2024, debuting at No. 72 on the Billboard 200 with first week sales of 13,000 units.
 The album has also topped both the Billboard Hard Music and Rock Album Charts.
 Additionally, it came in at No. 2 on the Independent Chart, No. 3 on the Internet Albums Charts, and No. 4 on the Vinyl, Album Sales, and Current Album Sales Charts.
 The album has charted internationally.
 Frehley's next album, Origins Vol. 3, was planned for release in 2025.

+On December 7, 2025, Frehley was posthumously among the former Kiss band members who received a 2025 Kennedy Center Honors, with former Kiss bandmates Paul Stanley and Peter Criss openly paying tribute to him shortly before the event in interviews with People.

 Death

-On September 25, 2025, Frehley suffered a fall in his home studio and was forced to cancel tour dates.
-Several days later on October 2, he then fell down a flight of stairs at his home where he severely injured his head and was rushed to the hospital.
+On September 25, 2025, Frehley suffered a minor fall in his home studio and was forced to cancel tour dates after being hospitalized.
+One week later on October 2, he fell down a flight of stairs at his home where he severely injured his head and was rushed to the hospital.
 Two weeks later on October 16, 2025, TMZ reported that Frehley was on life support with a ventilator and had brain bleeding.
 His family considered removing him from life support after his health failed to improve.
 Frehley died in Morristown, New Jersey, at the age of 74, several hours after life support was stopped.

 His former Kiss bandmates paid tribute to him.
 In a joint statement, Paul Stanley and Gene Simmons described Frehley as an "essential and irreplaceable rock soldier during some of the most formative foundational chapters of the band and its history."
 Peter Criss stated that "Ace influenced and touched the hearts of millions of people."

-In accordance with his wishes, Frehley was interred near his parents at Woodlawn Cemetery following a private memorial service at Sinatra Memorial Home in Yonkers on October 21.
+In accordance with his wishes, Frehley was buried near his parents at Woodlawn Cemetery following a private memorial service at Sinatra Memorial Home in Yonkers on October 21.
 The service was attended by a small group of family and friends, including the three remaining original members of Kiss.